 Contents

-If you’re operating online – or if your business has a website – you will need some terms and conditions to govern how people use the website.
-These are commonly referred to as Website Terms & Conditions.
+If you’re operating online – or if your business has a website – you will need some terms and conditions to govern how people use your site.
+These are commonly referred to as Website Terms & Conditions, and in 2025 they continue to play a crucial role in defining the rules of engagement for your online presence.

-You’ll need Website Terms & Conditions regardless of whether you’re actually operating an online store.
-For instance, you might have a website on the history of bushrangers, which only contains information and doesn’t have goods or services a customer can purchase.
-Alternatively, you might have a clothing store.
-In all of these cases, you still need Website Terms & Conditions.
+You’ll need Website Terms & Conditions regardless of whether you’re operating an online store.
+For instance, you might have a website dedicated to the history of bushrangers, which only contains information without any products or services on offer.
+Alternatively, you might run a clothing store.
+In all these cases, having comprehensive Website Terms & Conditions is essential to ensure you are protected and that your visitors are informed of their rights and obligations.

-Website Terms and Conditions can be a relatively short document, but it’s important to have it to limit your liability and lay out how users access your site.
+Website Terms & Conditions can be a relatively short document, but it is important to have one in place to limit your liability and clearly specify how users are permitted to access and interact with your site.

 What To Include In Website Terms & Conditions

-Website Terms & Conditions will typically be customised to suit the unique needs of your business and your website.
-However, below are some general things you should include in your Website Terms & Conditions.
+Your Website Terms & Conditions should be tailored to the unique needs of your business and the functionalities of your website.
+However, here are some general elements you should consider including:

 Intellectual Property